franko/gsl-shell/doc/user-manual/graphics.rst

               rgba(r, g, b, a)

    Returns a color specified by the given ``r``, ``g``, ``b`` values.
-   These values should be numbers in the interval [0, 1].
+   These values should be integer numbers in the interval 0, 255.
    The second variant of the function lets you specify an alpha value.
-   This value can range from 0 (completely transparent) to 1 (completely opaque).
+   This value can range from 0 (completely transparent) to 255 (completely opaque).

    In GSL Shell, a color is encoded as an integer number with 8 bit per channel and 4 channels, R, G, B, A in the given order.
    For example, to express a pure green color, you can write::